Christian M. 6 min read

 However, by the late 2000s and early 2010s, natural gas started to play a larger role in setting prices as coal use declined (and was eventually phased out, and cheap renewables were incorporated into the grid.

-In 2021, the price of natural gas spiked due to low gas storage levels, a chronic lack of infrastructure investment, and geopolitical tensions, particularly Russia’s invasion of Ukraine in 2022, culminating in a nationwide energy crisis.
+In 2021, the price of natural gas spiked due to low natural gas storage levels, a chronic lack of infrastructure investment, and geopolitical tensions, particularly Russia’s invasion of Ukraine in 2022, culminating in a nationwide energy crisis.

 Since then, gas has remained expensive, so gas power stations are the “marginal” generators.